The Lady and the Monster

 The Lady and the Monster is a 1944 American science fiction horror film directed by George Sherman, and starring Vera Ralston, Richard Arlen, and Erich von Stroheim.
 The film is about the attempts to keep alive the brain of a multimillionaire after his death, only to create a telepathic monster.
 The man then takes over the medical assistant's mind, and the "lady" of the title has to fight it.
+The film's copyright was renewed in 1971, so it will enter the American public domain in 2040.

 Plot

-Professor Franz Mueller is the proud owner of his self-built advanced scientific laboratory set in an old castle in the middle of the dry Arizona desert.
-Mueller specializes in research on the human brain and obsessively conducts experiments on brain tissue, believing that a human brain can be maintained even after a man's death.
+Professor Franz Mueller is the proud owner of his self-built advanced scientific laboratory set in an old castle in the middle of the Arizona desert.
+Mueller specializes in research on the human brain and obsessively conducts experiments on brain tissue, believing that a human brain can be maintained even after the body dies.
 He also believes that the knowledge contained in a deceased person's brain can be transferred to another person.
-Mueller is assisted in his attempts to prove his theory by another scientist, Patrick Cory, and his young Czechoslovakian-American ward, Janice Farrell.
+Mueller is assisted in his attempts to prove his theory by another scientist, Patrick Cory, and his young Czechoslovak-American ward, Janice Farrell.
 Mueller is painfully aware of the fact that his assistants are attracted to each other, but since Mueller himself is in love with Janice he does everything in his power, including abusing his position as a boss, to assign Cory to additional late night work and use the fact that the young man is far too devoted to his work, to keep the two love-birds apart and improve his own chances.
 When a plane crashes in the desert close to the laboratory one night, Mueller is asked by the rangers investigating the cause of the crash to take care of the only surviving man until a physician arrives.
 The man dies before the doctor gets there and is declared dead.
 The physician, Dr. Martin, reassures Mueller that someone will come to take care of the body the next day, but while waiting for that person, Mueller decides to test his theory about brain maintenance.
 With the help of his instruments Mueller is able to detect that the man's brain is still alive enough to use.
 Before the body is reclaimed he and Cory remove the brain.
 They are also able to determine, from searching through the dead man's clothes, that the body belongs to an infamous investment banker named William H. Donovan.